 The development of retail environments and their expansion into the provision of a distinct retail experience is one of the most dynamic and exciting products of our culture.
 Within this Module you will become familiar with an overview of the history of shopping; from the establishment of early trade routes, such as the Silk Road almost 3,000 years ago, to the complexity and sophistication of contemporary shopping malls and 'guerrilla markets'.
 Most settlements are centred on or around a market or shopping district and the impact that shopping has had on our society will also be analysed within the Module.
-The evolution of contemporary shopping is focused on the understanding of customers' lifestyles and the Module analyses the methods that retailers use to develop a relationship with their customers ranging from markets to city centre shops to out of town shopping centres and malls.
-You will look at the methods used by retailers and retail designers to develop customer relationships and conclude the Module with a study of best practice and innovation within retail design and the significant effect that retailing has had on architecture and interior design.
+The evolution of contemporary shopping is focused on the understanding of customers' lifestyles and the Module analyses the methods that retailers use to develop a relationship with their customers ranging from markets to city centre shops to out of town shopping customer relationships and conclude the Module with a study of best practice and innovation within retail design and the significant effect that retailing has had on architecture and interior design.
 It focuses on the dramatic changes in retail design and the need for design to underpin the customer experience.